 New International Students

-These handbooks include lots of important information, including pre-departure checklists, to help you with your transition to life in Canada and at the University of Guelph.
+These guides include lots of important information, including pre-departure checklists to help you with your transition to life in Canada and at the University of Guelph.

 Fall Admission: In June we will send you an email to welcome you to the University.
-This email will highlight some important International Student Experience programs that you should be aware of, tips on how to get prepared for coming to Canada, how to connect with other students, and a Pre-Arrival Handbook.
+This email will highlight some important pre-arrival supports that you should be aware of, tips on how to get prepared for coming to Canada, how to connect with other students, and a Pre-Arrival Guide.

 Winter Admission: The information noted above will be sent to you in November.

 Check your University of Guelph email address (@uoguelph.ca) regularly.
-After the initial welcome email, all communication from International Student Experience will be sent to your university email address.
+After the initial welcome email, all communication from the university will be sent to your university email address.
 It is important to check this often to avoid missing out on important information and engagement opportunities at the university.

 We encourage you to get in touch with us by emailing us at email@example.com after you have accepted your offer of admission and as you prepare to come to Guelph.
 We want to get to know you and make the process as seamless as it can be.
 Email us, even if it is just to introduce yourself.